THammami01/institute-records-ms/README.md

 - Layout Fixed
 - Layout Totally Fixed, SQLite Implemented
 - Ability to Show Students by Class
+- Abiblity to Add and Delete Classes

 ## Todos

 - Custom Show All (Do Not Use Windows Explorer)
-- Add, Modify or Delete Classes (Including All of Its Students)
-- In Settings: BackUp, Export All Data to .txt File, About Me
+- In Settings: BackUp, Export All Data to .txt File, Lock Add/Update/Delete Operations, About Me